openshift/azure-service-operator/openshift/README.md

 CRDs are included in the CAPZ manifests, which already filters the installed CRDs down to only those relevant to cluster lifecycling.

+If you run into issues building the container image, double check the `openshift/Dockefile.dockerignore` file; it may be excluding something.